 The trend between 2012 and 2024 has, unfortunately, gone in the other direction, with commercial operating systems and whatnots trying harder and harder to limit the users.
 If it was up to e.g. Microsoft, users would never change settings, install “unapproved” applications, whatnot.
 This while some application softwares, including Firefox, seem set on removing the flexibility that they once had.

-My experiments with the email client have been short but very dissatisfying: The UI is severely lacking (but my memories too vague for more specific statements—apart from the thoroughly idiotic placing of the button to load more message at the end of the message list, forcing the user to scroll down the entire list, click on the button, and then scroll all the way back to actually see the messages).
+My experiments with the email client have been short but very dissatisfying: The UI is severely lacking (but my memories too vague for more specific statements—apart from the thoroughly idiotic placing of the button to load more messages at the end of the message list, forcing the user to scroll down the entire list, click on the button, and then scroll all the way back to actually see the messages).
 The configuration is uncooperative and insists on making ridiculously poor guesses as to what servers, ports, whatnot, should be used—better leave this to the user, who actually knows what they should be.
 (Or, if he does not, will only be more confused and unknowing after the attempts to “help”.)

 It is not clear to the beginning user when a setting has been saved and when not.
 Based on later experiences, it appears that Android follows the inferior every-change-takes-effect-at-once paradigm, instead of the superior OK/apply/cancel paradigm.